kubermatic/kubelb/README.md

 Inside the deployment you need to change the ClusterName parameter to its actual name.
 Also make sure that a namespace is created inside the kubelb cluster, so the agent can create the CRDs inside its cluster namespace.

-The agent expects a configmap with a kubeconf file named `kubelb` to access the load balancer cluster.
+The agent expects a `Secret` with a kubeconf file named `kubelb` to access the load balancer cluster.

 To create such run: `kubectl --namespace kubelb create secret generic kubelb --from-file=<path to kubelb kubeconf file>`

-Deploy to user cluster: `make deploy-agent`
+Deploy to user cluster: `make deploy-ccm`

 ## Troubleshooting